‘Tom Clancy’s The Division’: Reddit User Spots Midtown West Clinic Mission, New Faction Likely In 1.6? State Of The Game Update [Rumors]

-Tom Clancy’s The Division is starting on its second year and hopefully the 1.6 update will be arriving some time.
+Tom Clancy’s The Division is starting on its second year and hopefully, the 1.6 update will be arriving some time.
 A recently discovered mission in Hell’s Kitchen revealed the “Midtown West Clinic” venue.
 Keep in mind, there had been already a datamine leak showing off a good amount of code that had been interpreted by The Division fans at Reddit.

 #TheDivision Server Maintenance: January 13th – Farming Exploit Hotfix https://t.co/PqF4KfnwSU pic.twitter.com/cbD1ZZQ1XN